danboid/shufti/README.md

 **shufti** is free and open source software licensed under the BSD-2-Clause license and should run on any platform that can run PyQt which includes Linux, *BSD (tested under FreeBSD), macOS and Windows.

+shufti only works with xorg desktops and window managers.
+It is not compatible with Wayland.

 ## INSTALLATION

 Windows users can download an installer from the Releases section.